 Last Updated on December 12, 2022

-In this post, we answer some questions about the Natural Gas futures strategy.
-To help you get started trading natural gas, we lose make a backtest.
+In this post, we answer some questions about the live cattle futures strategy and we also make a backtest.

 A backtest with strict trading rules, settings, statistics, and historical performance is coming soon.